 - When Latino immigrants from different countries of origin try to organize to create a political power base, the mistrust and prejudices among them makes it difficult for them to work together.

 - Fearing that her children will not succeed in the mainstream culture, an immigrant mother is overly harsh in disciplining them so they will "fit in."

-- An African-American teenager is not accepted among his group of peers because he works hard and does well in school; he is told he is not African-American enough.
+- An Black teenager is not accepted among his group of peers because he works hard and does well in school; he is told he is not Black enough.

 As you can see, internalized oppression can have serious consequences for communities.
 It holds people back from thinking well of themselves, from living full lives, and from standing up against injustice.
 It can be the source of physical or mental illness and self-destructive behavior.
 Internalized oppression can serve to divide people within the same group, so they are not as effective in supporting each other and standing together for change.
 It can also cause people to be suspicious of those outside their own group, making it difficult to build alliances.

 Why do community builders need to understand internalized oppression?